openintegrationhub/jdbc-component/README.md

 ``LOOKUP BY PRIMARY KEY`` - this action will execute select query from specified table, as criteria can be used only [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY").
 The action returns only one result (a primary key is unique).

-``UPSERT BY PRIMARY KEY`` - this action will execute select query from specified table, as criteria can be used only [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY"), if result is nullable, then action will execute select query by [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY"), else - action will execute update query by [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY").
-The action returns only one result (a primary key is unique).
+``UPSERT BY PRIMARY KEY`` - this action will execute select query from specified table, as criteria can be used only [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY"), if result is nullable, then action will execute insert query by [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY"), else - action will execute update query by [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY").
+The action returns only one result row (a primary key is unique).

 ``DELETE BY PRIMARY KEY`` - this action will execute delete query from specified table, as criteria can be used only [PRIMARY KEY](https://en.wikipedia.org/wiki/Primary_key "PRIMARY KEY").
 The action returns an integer value that indicates the number of rows affected, the returned value can be 0 or 1 (a primary key is unique).
 ### How works